devedse/DeveMazeGenerator/README.md

 ### Algorithms
 * AlgorithmBacktrack (100%) (Fast, cool mazes, very low memory usage)
+* AlgorithmBacktrackSmartMemory (100%) (About 70% of the speed of AlgorithmBacktrack but uses about 0,1% of the memory for storing the path while generating internally)
 * AlgorithmKruskal (90%) (Average speed, cool mazes, high memory usage)
 * AlgorithmDivisionBreadthFirst (30%) (Not done)
 * AlgorithmDivisionDepthFirst (30%) (Not done)